junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 ### Act 2

 "I'm sorry."
-Amy sits down at the bottom of the stairs at the mansion's hallway, too tired, too defeated.
+Amy sits down at the bottom of the stairs in the mansion's hallway, too tired, too defeated.

 Cas stands next to the banister, quiet.
 "It's not your fault," he manages to answer.